Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Delete an exhibit by ID.

-### Authentication
+### Authorization

-You must be authenticated as the creator of the exhibit.
+You must be authorized as the creator of the exhibit.

 ## `POST /support/exhibit/{id}`

 Mark this exhibit as supported by the current user.

-### Authentication
+### Authorization

-You must be authenticated to hit this endpoint.
-The user you're authenticated as is the one which will be recorded as supporting this endpoint.
+You must be authorized to hit this endpoint.
+The user you're authorized as is the one which will be recorded as supporting this endpoint.

 ### Request body